Mirror mirror on your spoon…

 I don’t have enough time.

-This is not nutrition education or cooking class.
+This is not nutrition education or a cooking class.
 It’s the practice of food agency.
 Through hands-on tasting, making, and storytelling, participants trust their own senses, notice what they’re feeling, and find their way back to delicious.

 Readers to Eaters